 Most women will try and avoid taking pain killers where possible while pregnant, but if you’re really struggling to manage your headaches, speak to your healthcare provider about pain relief options.
 The best thing you can try and do is be extra mindful of staying hydrated, resting more frequently and ensuring that you have plenty of healthy snacks on hand to keep your blood sugar levels steady.
 A pregnancy massage or two wouldn’t hurt either!

 Sorting fact from fiction and opinion can be a minefield in pregnancy and in childbirth.
 I’m passionate about sharing easy to understand information with parents-to-be so that they can be armed with current and evidenced-based knowledge.
 Because knowledge is power, especially when it comes to childbirth.
-If you want to feel the calm confidence that comes with being informed and prepared, explore our Birth Beat Ultimate Prenatal Program, so that you can start your journey to parenthood without the overwhelm of opinions and old wife’s tales!
+If you want to feel the calm confidence that comes with being informed and prepared, explore our Birth Beat Ultimate Online Birth Course, so that you can start your journey to parenthood without the overwhelm of opinions and old wife’s tales!